OnTheGoSystems/toolset-cli/docs/views/template/bind.md

 # wp views template bind

-Binds posts to the specified CT
+Binds posts to the specified CT.

 ### OPTIONS

 &lt;id&gt;
-: The ID for the content template that will be duplicated
+: The ID for the content template that will be duplicated.

 [\--posts_ids=&lt;string&gt;]
-: Comma seperated posts ids to be binded to the CT
+: Comma seperated posts ids to be binded to the CT.

 ### EXAMPLES